Vertical gardens are an amazing way to beautify walls and any type of small space for that matter – inside or out.

 10. Line your greenhouse

 A full and thriving greenhouse is what it's all about.
-Keep yours busy by using side walls and ceiling space again from which to grow and display your vertical garden.
+Keep yours busy with genius DIY greenhouse ideas, like using sidewalls and ceiling space again from which to grow and display your vertical garden.

 11. Mix it up with a pergola